Murder of Chester Poage: Elijah Page

 Elijah Page (December 1, 1981 – July 11, 2007) was born in Titusville, Florida.
 While he was still young, he moved with his family to Kansas City, Missouri.
 Page had a very abusive childhood.
 He lived with his family in abandoned buildings without heat or utilities.
 At age two, his mother, Michelle Page, allowed drug dealers to molest him in exchange for drugs.
-His stepfather, Wes Cline, beat and molested him and had once even used him as a human shield in a drug-related shoot out.
+His stepfather, Wes Cline, beat and molested him and once even used him as a human shield in a drug-related shootout.
 When people learned about the state of the family, they provided them with a kerosene heater, food and clothes.
 In the early 1990s, Page and his two sisters were finally removed from the home after the parents of Alice Person, a friend of Elijah's sister, Desiree Page, learned about the abuse and reported it.
 According to Alice's mother, Tamie Person, Elijah had it worse than his sisters, who were treated better since Desiree resembled their mother while the other, Casia Page, resembled their stepfather.

-Person and several other neighbors went through Department of Social Service training specifically to help Page and his siblings, Page stayed with the Person family from the spring of 1993 to the end of 1994.
+Person and several other neighbors went through Department of Social Service training specifically to help Page and his siblings.
+Page stayed with the Person family from the spring of 1993 to the end of 1994.
 Alice Person described him as a good child, but said that after a year had passed, Page started exhibiting antisocial behavior, making Person's children nervous.
-At one point, Elijah shoved down Alison during an argument, after which led to an angry argument between her mother and Page, albeit Alison later said that she had unintentionally provoked him by lightly pushing him first.
+At one point, Elijah shoved Alison down during an argument, which led to an angry argument between her mother and Page, albeit she later said that she had unintentionally provoked him by lightly pushing him first.
 Two hours later, Page left for another foster home, after which he started moving from one to another.
 On a number of occasions, he was sent to juvenile detention.

 For a time, Page went to Athens, Texas, where his biological father, Kenneth Chapman, lived.
 However, he stayed in foster homes since Chapman could not take care of him.
 In Texas, Allison Person said Page started getting into trouble for crimes such as car theft and burglary, albeit not for anything violent.
 At some point, Page got a job in Kansas City, before moving to South Dakota in December of 1999 with people he knew from church.
 In South Dakota, he began dating a woman named Misty Guettler.
 Misty's mother, Pamela, later said that Page had forced her daughter, who had gotten into trouble with drugs and was under state supervision, to stay clean and out of trouble.
 In early March 2000, Misty was ordered to report to a correctional boot camp.
 Page was fired from his job at a McDonald's after he missed work to go with the Guettlers to send Misty to boot camp in Rapid City.
 Less than two weeks later, he participated in Poage's kidnapping, torture, and murder.